vega/vega/docs/docs/index.md

 ## <a name="api"></a>Vega API Reference

-Vega also provides a **JavaScript runtime API**, responsible for parsing JSON specifications to produce interative views backed by a reactive dataflow graph of data processing operators.
+Vega also provides a **JavaScript runtime API**, responsible for parsing JSON specifications to produce interactive views backed by a reactive dataflow graph of data processing operators.
 For more on deploying Vega, see the [usage instructions](../usage).

 | :----------------------------- | :------------------ |
 | [Parser](api/parser)           | Parse Vega JSON specifications to dataflow descriptions. |